cemenenkoff/claus-for-concern/README.md

          - *"As you peer into the bag, you're greeted by a whimsical, miniature world that seems far too large for the bag's exterior.
 The interior glimmers with soft, multicolored lights strung along the edges of the seemingly infinite space.
 Snowflakes drift lazily in the air, never melting, and the floor is a patchwork of candy-cane stripes and shimmering golden glitter.
 Neatly stacked presents of every size and color fill the space, their ribbons curling like festive tendrils of magic.
 The faint aroma of peppermint and gingerbread wafts out, and a distant, cheerful jingle plays softly, as though the bag itself hums with the spirit of the season."*
 - **Examining the Locked Stairway Door**
   - *"Before you is sturdy, intricately carved door.
 Swirling holiday patterns of holly and snowflakes dance across its surface, though the unyielding lock glints coldly in the dim light.
 The door stands silent and immovable, exuding an air of foreboding."*

 ---

+**Holiday Bag of Holding**

+*Wondrous Item, Common*

+**Description:**
+- *"These luxurious, velvet bags are the richest, softest, silkiest, and most vibrant you’ve ever seen.
+Their shimmering colors glimmer with an otherworldly sheen while their drawstring ties sparkling like tinsel.
+Each bag exudes a strong aura of the Spirit of Christmas."*

+- **Properties:**
+  - **First Opening:** Upon opening the a potential Holiday Bag of Holding for the first time, roll a d20:
+    - On a **20**, the bag transforms into a **Holiday Bag of Holding**, functioning as a standard Bag of Holding (weight limit up to 500 lbs) but with **three times the capacity** (for a total of up to 192 cubic feet).
+    - On any other result, the bag is ordinary, albeit stunningly festive, and serves no magical purpose.
+  - **Non-Magical Use:** Even as a mundane item, the bag is remarkably durable and perfect for carrying regular items in style.

+---